Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
 Despite the wording this is **not** an error so please ignore and be patient!
 * The playbook is not yet fully idempotent so may cause issues if you make changes and run multiple times
-* alfresco-content.service has the status "exited" because it is defined as a "oneshot" service that calls tomcat.service
 * The `firewalld` service can prevent the playbook from completing successfully if it's blocking the [ports required](#tcp-port-configuration) for communication between the roles